House and Cottage

 House with terrace in Australia

-• It is possible to take the idea of an open terrace protected from extraneous views.
+• You can take up the idea of an open terrace protected from prying eyes.

-• The light color of the skin of the house will give more coolness in the hot summer.
+• The light color of the house's cladding will provide more coolness in the hot summer.

-• The sloping shape of the walls and large windows will add room to space and light.
+• The sloping shape of the walls and large windows will add space and light to the room.

-• Multifunctional pavilion will be useful at any time of the year: in warmer months it can be used as a summer kitchen, in winter - as a barn and workshop.
+• The multifunctional pavilion will be useful at any time of the year: in the warm months it can be used as a summer kitchen, in the winter – as a barn and workshop.

 • homedsgn.com, dezeen.com, photos: Peter Bennetts,